What is frozen shoulder?

 There are over 20 varieties of headache, but the most commonly treated are migraine, tension, and cluster.

-Your chiropractor will advise on the best headache and migraine treatment for you.
+Your chiropractor for headaches will advise on the best headache and migraine treatment for you.